-Computers have found their way into nearly everything we do at CA and beyond, so it’s important to be confident with technology, beginning in your first year with us.
+Computers have found their way into nearly everything we do at CA and beyond, so it’s important to be confident with technology, beginning in your first year here.
 We ask that you show a level of fluency with computers either by passing the Creative Computing course in your first year, or by earning an exemption from the course by taking the Computer Science Placement Test before you arrive.
-Creative Computing teaches skills you will use throughout your CA career and beyond.

-New students who choose not to take the placement test must request the course Creative Computing in either the first semester or the second semester.
+New students who are not granted an exemption should take Creative Computing in either their first or second semester.
 New students who take the test but do not earn the exemption will have Creative Computing added to their schedules if not already requested.

-If you decide to take the placement test, please note:
+If you plan to take the test, please note:

-- To prepare for the test, look through the Topics List, and try the Sample Test Questions.
+- To prepare for the test, look through the Topic List and Sample Questions, linked below.

-- The test requires a web-capable Mac or Windows computer running the software mentioned in the Topics List.
+- The test requires a web-capable Mac or Windows computer running the software mentioned in the topic list.

 - Please take the test on your own, without help from parents, books, websites, sample test, etc. We want your results to accurately reflect your current skill level.

 - Please email the test within 1 hour of downloading it, even if you aren’t finished.
-The test is used to place incoming students at all grade levels, so most students are not expected to complete the whole test.
+As the test is used for placement, most students are not expected to complete the whole test.